ikajic/python-in-science/README.md

 ```python
 devices_future = 2*devices_now
 ```
-Not only is this much nicer to read, but it's also much faster.
+Not only is this much nicer to read, but it's also much faster!
 Notice that if we were using built-in Python list of integers we would get something different if we used the same syntax.
 Here we're using `range` to create a list of 4 subsequent integers.
 Check this out: